 - It is crucial to size correctly.
 Unlike an air cooler which you can simply move to the place of your liking, a ductless split system is in one place.
 If you get the sizing wrong, it can lead to overusing electricity, system overwork, wasting energy, and inability to control the temperature.

 - The indoor part of a ductless mini-split system is mounted, it might interfere with the décor because it’s visible.

 One of the best basement cooling options that come to mind is a portable basement air conditioner.
 You can move them from room to room or store them away when summer is over.

 - Easy to set up, doesn’t require installation.

 - Effective for cooling one spot due to the director airflow.

-- If the portable air conditioner comes with a hose, you need to place it next to the window, which also blocks the lower part of the window.
+- If the portable air conditioner for basement comes with a hose, you need to place it next to the window, which also blocks the lower part of the window.